 A big Apple Store in the heart of the Big Apple

 Apple certainly couldn’t complain about this being a low-foot-traffic area as it did with its CompUSA mini-stores in the 1990s.
-Around 750,000 people pass through Grand Central Terminal each day (at least prior to the COVID-19 pandemic).
-That number typically rises to 1 million during the holidays.
+Around 750,000 people passed through Grand Central Terminal each day.
+That number typically rose to 1 million during the holidays.

 At the time, people feared that Apple would disrupt the classic design of the train terminal by injecting some of its minimalist modern design sensibilities.
 In fact, it did nothing of the kind.
 As we’ve seen with countless examples since then, Apple is very sympathetic to classic architecture — and here it proved exactly that.